samsuh/2025-learnings/README.md

   - Ethereum protocol developer track
   - Dapp track (Alchemy or other courses)
 I think ultimately i have to set goals one level higher.
 Personal goals for the year, for example.
 Whether that's a startup or getting a job or something.

+6/10 - initial goal would be to set up the deployment workflow for a NextJS app with postgres.
+I don't think redis is necessary.
+I need to plan out the site routing and figure out how the frontend/backend split would work for nginx.
+I think it's just one thing.
+Need to confirm.